Azure-Samples/eks-aks-migration-guide/setup-velero-backup-eks.md

 ### Installing Velero server in EKS Cluster

 Velero supports backing up and restoring Kubernetes volumes attached to pods from the file system of the volumes, called File System Backup (FSB shortly) or Pod Volume Backup.
 The data movement is fulfilled by using modules from free open-source backup tools [restic](https://github.com/restic/restic) and [kopia](https://github.com/kopia/kopia).
-Velero allows you to take snapshots of persistent volumes as part of your backups.
+Velero allows to take snapshots of persistent volumes as part of backups.

 Velero `Node Agent` is a Kubernetes daemonset that hosts FSB modules, i.e., restic, kopia uploader & repository.
 Velero allows us to take snapshots of persistent volumes as part of our backups using one of the supported cloud providers’ block storage offerings.
 In our case it is Amazon EBS Volumes.

-As in our case we need to backup persitent data attached to EBS volume we will set the `--deployNodeAgent=true` , `--snapshotsEnabled=true` and `--uploaderType="restic"` flags with our velero server installation.
+**As in our case we need to backup persitent data attached to EBS volume we will set the `--deployNodeAgent=true` , `--snapshotsEnabled=true` and `--uploaderType="restic"` flags with velero server installation.**

-Run the following command to install Velero in our EKS cluster:
+Run the following command to install Velero in EKS cluster:

 ```bash
 PRIMARY_CONTEXT=eks_backup_velero